tomtom-international/vault-anyconfig/README.md

 [anyconfig](https://github.com/ssato/python-anyconfig).
 This allows automatic mixing in of secrets from Vault, allowing you to store a configuration file with all details populated save for secrets, and then access Hashicorp Vault to load the secrets into the in-memory dictionary.

+## Supported Secret Engines

+Currently vault-anyconfig **only** supports version 1 and 2 of the key value store.
+Additionally, in key value store version 2, it only uses the latest version of the secret, and there is no intention at the moment to handle older secret versions due to the extra complexity this would introduce in the file format.

 ## Files and Formatting

 There are three configuration files, which can be stored in one, two or three files total as long as they are correctly written.